youngeunkwon0405/RL/xp/eval_launcher_README.md

 3. Before conversion, the script checks if a cached version already exists
 4. If found, it uses the cached checkpoint; otherwise, it performs the conversion
 5. All conversion happens inside the SLURM job to utilize compute resources

+### Race Condition Handling

+When multiple jobs try to convert the same checkpoint:
+1. The script uses file locking (`flock`) to ensure only one job performs the conversion
+2. Other jobs wait for the conversion to complete and then use the converted checkpoint
+3. This prevents duplicate work and potential file corruption from concurrent writes

+### Force Conversion

+When `--force-conversion` is used:
+1. Any existing converted checkpoint is deleted first
+2. A fresh conversion is performed regardless of cache status
+3. This is useful when you suspect the cached version is corrupted or outdated

 ## Usage